 - Oles-Go is providing free rides Monday – Friday from 7:00 am – 6:00 p.m.
 Make online reservations before 9pm, a minimum of a DAY PRIOR to when you need a ride.
 “We emphasize that regular recurring riders set their rides up via online/email as soon as possible for the recurring schedule”.
 Students will receive an email confirmation.
 You must show the driver your Ole Card at pick-up.

-If you are doing your field experience in the Northfield schools, you will need to complete a Confidentiality Acknowledgement and Informed Consent Form.
+If you are doing your field experience in the Northfield schools, you will need to complete a background check and confidentiality acknowledgement form.
 This form only needs to be completed once each academic year.
 Some offenses may prevent you from receiving approval to work in the Northfield schools.
-Please turn in your form to Sue Couture before you begin your field experience.
+Please submit the online Northfield Background Check Form before you begin your field experience.

 Please wear your name tag every time you are in the schools for your field experience.
 This will help identify you as a St. Olaf Education Student.
 You will keep your name tag and use it for all your field experiences throughout the teacher education program.
 There is $1.00 fee to replace your name tag.